 - a) Take note that two sessions may possibly take place at selected Learner Support Centres: - Whiteboard 1 - Whiteboard 2 - Facilitator (not in N-W Province) - b) Whiteboard sessions and facilitator sessions will take place at the times, as scheduled in the timetable for your Year Programme - c) If an SMS is sent to you to remind you of contact sessions, please refer to your Year Programme to check whether your programme/modules will be facilitated during the sessions on that specific date. - d) Refer to your Year Programme for the closest Learner Support Centre in your area.
 You may attend contact sessions in any area.
-You do not have to book for contact sessions. - e) It remains your responsibility to refer to the timetable below, to determine when interactive whiteboard sessions for your modules will be facilitated.
+You do not have to book for contact sessions. - e) Northern Cape, Mpumalanga and North-West Province bursary students will have facilitator sessions only on dates communicated to them.
+It remains your responsibility to refer to the timetable below, to determine when interactive whiteboard sessions for your modules will be facilitated.